mpv-player/mpv/DOCS/man/en/options.rst

 --referrer=<string>
     Specify a referrer path or URL for HTTP requests.

+--reset-on-next-file=<all|option1,option2,...>
+    Normally, mpv will try to keep all settings when playing the next file on the playlist, even if they were changed by the user during playback.
+(This behavior is the opposite of MPlayer's, which tries to reset all settings when starting next file.)

+    This can be changed with this option.
+It accepts a list of options, and mpv will reset the value of these options on playback start to the initial value.
+The initial value is either the default value, or as set by the config file or command line.

+    In some cases, this might not work as expected.
+For example, ``--volume`` will only be reset the volume if it's explicitly set in the config file or the command line.

+    The special name ``all`` resets as many options as possible.

+    *EXAMPLE*:

+    - ``--reset-on-next-file=fullscreen,speed`` Reset fullscreen and playback
+      speed settings if they were changed during playback.
+    - ``--reset-on-next-file=all`` Try to reset all settings that were changed during playback.

 --reuse-socket
     (udp:// only)
     Allows a socket to be reused by other processes as soon as it is closed.